I am now accepting tech editing clients for both knit and crochet patterns!

-Rates: $30 USD/hour with a half hour minimum charge.
-Time is billed in 15 min increments.
-Rush jobs (within two days) are billed at $40 USD per hour with an hour (60 min) minimum charge.
+Rates: $40 USD/hour with a 20-minute minimum charge.
+Time is billed rounded to the nearest minute.
+Rush jobs (less than 24 hours notice) are billed at $50 USD per hour with an hour (60 min) minimum charge.

-I also offer Bulk services time.
-See the Services page for more information and for pre-payment options.
+I also offer Bulk time.
+See the Pre-Payment page for more information and for pre-payment options.
 If you would prefer to work with a flat rate, contact me below and we can discuss the options.